Story time, gang!

 Now, self-care includes eye care

-Though not intentionally at first, I now have two sets of computer glasses that I use at work and at home.
+Though not intentionally at first, I now have two sets of glasses that I use at work and at home.

 To my fellow Salesforce admins, I will also admit that I print sections of the release notes.
-I simply can’t scan those 500 pages on a laptop…but I promise I recycle them afterwards!
+I simply can’t scan those 500 pages on a laptop…but I promise I recycle them afterwards. 🌼

-The point – and my takeaway from the experience – is that it’s easy for us to take sight for granted, especially in this digital age of work.
+My larger point/takeaway is that it’s easy for us to take sight for granted, especially in this digital age of work.
 My symptoms forced me to wake up and try to become smarter about my eyes, so that I could take steps now to protect them for the future.

 So whether it’s computer glasses, the 20-20-20 rule, a different monitor, or even an appointment with the optometrist….remember that eye-care is self-care too.